Design and Technology Association Subject Consultation Groups

 - group responses – supporting and developing responses to national issues of concern, such as consultations, curriculum, examination review.

 Members of Subject Consultation Groups must also be individual or departmental members of the Design and Technology Association.

-The groups will typically consist of a maximum of 12 members and will include:
+The groups typically consist of a maximum of 16 members and will include:

 - Design and Technology Association executive staff member